zhiyiYo/PyQt-Fluent-Widgets/README.md

 If you are using PySide2, PySide6 or PyQt6, you can download the code in [PySide2](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/tree/PySide2), [PySide6](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/tree/PySide6) or [PyQt6](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/tree/PyQt6) branch.

+> **Warning**
+> Don't install PyQt-Fluent-Widgets, PyQt6-Fluent-Widgets, PySide2-Fluent-Widgets and PySide6-Fluent-Widgets at the same time, because their package names are all `qfluentwidgets`.

 ## Run Example
 After installing PyQt-Fluent-Widgets package using pip, you can run any demo in the examples directory, for example: